-- Nausea & Vomiting – Specially in the morning, soon after getting out of bed are usually common in primigravida commonly known as “morning sickness”.
+- Nausea & Vomiting – Especially in the morning, soon after getting out of bed are usually common in primigravida commonly known as “morning sickness”.
 The hormone that can be responsible for this is hCG, oestrogen, progesterone.
 It is seen in 50% of women during the first trimester.

 – Light snacks, take dry toast, biscuit or protein-rich meal.
 Do not empty stomach.